-Every year at Career Night for the Arts and Entertainment, students from all majors gather to network with Boston College alumni who have forged artistic careers.
-This is a great opportunity for current students to discover what it is to work in a chosen field, and how pursuing a passion can lead to a fruitful career.
+Every year, students from all majors gather to network with Boston College alumni who have forged artistic careers.
+Career Week in the Arts + Entertainament is a great opportunity for current students to discover what it is to work in a chosen field, and how pursuing a passion can lead to a fruitful career.

 Since its inception in 1999, Career Night for the Arts provided an opportunity for students and alumni to develop dialogue and relationships.
 Each year, over 100 students join 10-25 BC alumni who have established successful careers as: musicians, composers, conductors, photographers, designers, painters, editors, producers, directors, journalists, administrators, writers, actors, instructors, consultants, and attorneys.
 Students can navigate the museum talking with alumni from various professions.